Station Name: NEW LONGTON AND HUTTON

 ||On 1 January 1948 New Longton & Hutton became part of the nationalised British Railways (London Midland Region).
 By winter 1956 the station was served on weekdays by 16 Preston and 18 Southport trains.
 The first departure for Preston was at 6:16 am and the last was at 9:48 pm.
 The first Southport service departed at 5:56 am and the last at 10:41 pm.

 Railway Magazine (July 1959) reported that the LMR was considering closure to all traffic of the route between Crossens – the terminus of the electric service – and Preston before the end of the year.
 Whilst the line survived this threat, The Reshaping of British Railways (‘Beeching’) report of 1963 recommended the complete closure of the railway from Meols Cop to Preston.
-The goods yard was officially closed on 6 April 1964.
+The goods yard was officially closed on 6 April 1964 and had been lifted by 22 August 1964.
 Despite local protests all passenger services were withdrawn with effect from 7 September 1964, and the station closed completely, as did the line from Hesketh Park to Preston.

 from River Douglas bridge back to the Whitehouse South Junction (Preston) was lifted c.
 1966.
 The station buildings and platforms at New Longton & Hutton were demolished shortly after closure as was the signal box.
 Bungalows were later built on part of the station site, and nothing survived of the station in July 2011.
 However the original crossing keeper’s cottage was still in use as a residential property.